 An Interview with Annie Lewis-O’Connor

-“In order to succeed as a forensic nurse, students need to be sensitive.
+“In order to succeed, students need to be sensitive.
 Because they often work with victims of trauma, whether from a natural disaster or gender-based violence, nurses must be considerate of a patient’s history.”

 Annie Lewis-O’Connor is a professor of forensic nursing at Boston College in Boston, Massachusetts.
 She has taught courses to nursing and public health students for 15 years.